-THE NATURE CONSERVANCY'S mission is to protect the lands and waters upon which all life depends.www.nature.org
+THE NATURE CONSERVANCY'S mission is to protect the lands and waters upon which all life depends.

-Special thanks to the State Natural Heritage Programs for sharing information on rare species and communities in the region.
-We are grateful to the NY Natural Heritage Program, the NH Natural Heritage Program, and The Maine Natural Areas program for use of their photos.
+Special thanks to the NY Natural Heritage Program, the NH Natural Heritage Program, and The Maine Natural Areas program for use of their photos.